AdesinaA/adesinaa/readme.md

 Hello, I'm Adesina Abdulrahman.
 Passionate about  **Data Science (ML), Data Analysis, Sofware Engineering and Generative AI (LLMs).**

 ### 👨‍🎓 About Me 💼🎒
 I hold a Bachelors Degree in Computer Science at [Ekiti State University](https://portal.eksu.ng/).
-I have 3+ years of experience building and deploying machine learning solutions.
+I have 3+ years of experience building and deploying software solutions.

 Furthermore, I have a strong practical experience in software development, data analysis and implementation of Large Language Models (LLMs) into web applications.